 If you are transitioning from your current role, your employer may have provided some Outplacement support for you.
-You might be able to choose your own provider or alternatively you could be funding it yourself.
+You might be able to choose your own provider or alternatively, you could be funding it yourself.
+These are the things you need to consider when choosing an Outplacement provider

 Colin Lloyd, Career Coach of Personal Career Management in Leeds has provided some hints to help choose the right provider for you.